Program Evaluation with Remotely Sensed Outcomes: Estimation and Inference

 \section{Estimation and Inference}

-As a secondary contribution, we demonstrate that our identification result provides guidance on how to choose a representation of the RSV for valid, precise, and robust inference on the causal parameter.
-We point out and interpret the connection between modern remote sensing and classical conditional moment analysis, which allows us to use standard techniques.
-We derive valid $n^{-1/2}$ inference without rate conditions and without complexity restrictions on the researcher's RSV-based predictions, justifying the use of complex deep learning algorithms that may be misspecified.
+As our secondary contribution, we show how our identification result guides the choice of representation for the remotely sensed variable, enabling precise inference on the treatment effect.
+We also prove that our confidence intervals are robust to mis-specification.
+We derive valid $n^{-1/2}$ inference without rate conditions or complexity restrictions on the researcher's remotely sensed variable-based predictions.
+In particular, we justify the use of complex deep learning algorithms that may be misspecified.

-For clarity, we focus on the simple case in which the outcome is binary, there are no pretreatment covariates, and Assumption \ref{assumption:observational}(ii) holds.
-We discuss the more general case with discrete outcomes and discrete or continuous covariates in Appendix~\ref{sec:discrete}.
+For exposition, throughout this section we focus on incomplete observational cases (Assumption~\ref{assumption:observational}(ii)) and no covariates ($X=\varnothing$).
+Estimation and inference for complete observational cases are similar, using the identification results in Section~\ref{sec:main_identification_complete}; see Appendix~\ref{sec:est_inf_direct_effects} for details.
+We generalize our estimation algorithm to include covariates in Section~\ref{sec:main_covariates}.